-Except for DOCUMENT, each of these directories contains 557 files, one file for each of the 557 evaluations.
-Each evaluation is a simple text file, 80 characters per line, and is a complete ENDF/B "tape" [8], including a starting "tape" identification line, and ending with a "tape" end line [8].
-In this simple text form, each file can be used by a wide variety of available computer codes that treat data in the ENDF/B format, e.g., all the PREPRO codes.
+Except for DOCUMENT and MERGER, each of these directories contains 557 files, one file for each of the 557 evaluations.
+Each evaluation is a simple text file, 80 characters per line, and is a complete ENDF/B "tape" [9], including a starting "tape" identification line, and ending with a "tape" end line [9].
+Once the Temperature Dependent and Independent data has been combined at any temperature, this simple text form file can be used by a wide variety of available computer codes that treat data in the ENDF/B format, e.g., all the PREPRO codes.

-Requesting POINT2018 Data
+Requesting POINT2021 Data

 Please do not contact the author of this report to request this data; I do not have the resources necessary to directly respond to requests for this data.
-This data has been distributed and is Internationally available from nuclear data/code centers throughout the World,
+This data has been distributed and is internationally available from nuclear data/code centers throughout the World,

-- 1) Within the United States: contact the National Nuclear Data Center, Brookhaven National Laboratory, Mike Herman at, services@bnlnd2.dne.bnl.gov - 2) Within Western Europe: contact the OECD Nuclear Energy Agency/ Data Bank (NEA/DB), Paris, France, programs@nea.fr - 3) Otherwise: contact the Nuclear Data Section, International Atomic Energy Agency, Vienna, Austria at nds.contact-point@iaea.org.
+- 1) Within the United States: contact the National Nuclear Data Center, Brookhaven National Laboratory, Mike Herman, services@bnlnd2.dne.bnl.gov - 2) Within Western Europe: contact the OECD Nuclear Energy Agency/ Data Bank (NEA/DB), Paris, France, programs@nea.fr - 3) Otherwise: contact the Nuclear Data Section, International Atomic Energy Agency, Vienna, Austria, nds.contact-point@iaea.org.

-Installation and Use of POINT2018
+Installation and Use of POINT2021